 Hanna, Robert.
 2005.
 “Kant and Nonconceptual Content.”
 European Journal of Philosophy 13 (2): 247–90.

 Jauernig, Anja.
 2008.
 “Kant’s Critique of the Leibnizian Philosophy : Contra the Leibnizians, but Pro Leibniz.”
 In, edited by Daniel Garber and Béatrice Longuenesse, 41–63.
+Kant and the Early Moderns.
 Princeton, NJ: Princeton University Press.

 Messina, James. n.d.
 “Kant’s Stance on the Relationalist-Substantivalist Debate and Its Justification.”
 Journal of the History of Philosophy.

 Russell, Bertrand.
 1903.
 The Principles of Mathematics.
 Cambridge: Cambridge University Press.

 Shabel, Lisa.
 2004.
 “Kant’s ‘Argument from Geometry’.”
 Journal of the History of Philosophy 42 (2): 195–215.